 Supposedly the phrase originated during the Prohibition Era when owners of speakeasies would hide liquor in the weeds so police couldn’t find it during a raid.
 Later, when they went looking for it, they’d have to spend time hunting through the weeds for their bottles while orders backed up and tipplers got impatient.

-Many people live in the weeds, running chronically behind and leaving tasks largely unfinished.
+Many people live in the weeds, running chronically behind and leaving tasks mostly unfinished.
 Others spend their days in the weeds then stay up as late as necessary to finish their To Do list only to find themselves so exhausted the next morning they can’t accomplish anything more.

 Then there are those people who manage to roll out of bed well rested in the morning and spend their day ticking tasks off their lists one after the other.
-Somehow those people manage to cram more in one day than others do in a week, so when evening comes you’ll often find them doing one thing we’d all like to do more of: relaxing.
+Somehow those people manage to cram more in one day than others do in a week, so when evening comes, you’ll often find them doing one thing we’d all like to do more of — relaxing.

 How do they do it?
-They know 12 important tips to getting more done every day, tips that those in the weeds haven’t adapted yet.
+They know how to get more done every day, habits that those in the weeds haven’t adapted yet.
 I know, because I’m one of those people who got out of the weeds and have, ever since, amazed myself with how productive my days can be.
-Now it’s your turn.

 How To Get More Done Every Day

 4. Rely on routines.
 Routines take care of things before they become problems.
 Readers of this blog know I’m a fan of following a daily cleaning routine for this exact reason: 20 minutes buzzing through the house keeps things under control between more thorough weekly cleanings.
 An exercise routine accomplishes the same thing, energizing the body while allowing the mind to de-stress.
 Bill-paying routines on the 15th and 30th keep creditors at bay.
 Homework routines keep kids from surprising you at 10 PM with a Science Fair project due the next morning.
-Embrace routines — they’ll keep you out of the weeds.

 5. Just say NO. Once you’ve got your plan for the day, guard it fiercely by saying “NO!” to other interruptions (though the exclamation is optional).
-If it’s not a deadline or if it doesn’t put your family, job or finances at risk then it’s not essential to do it that very day.
+If it’s not a deadline or if it doesn’t put your family, job, or finances at risk, then it’s not essential to do it that very day.
 Schedule it for another time or decline it altogether.
 Might this hurt someone’s feelings?
 Possibly, but over-committing will hurt you by zapping your time and energy, eventually leading to resentment that will jeopardize that relationship, anyway.

 6. Burst then break.
-Faced with a To Do list it’s tempting to plow through it in one go, but that’s actually counterproductive.
+Faced with a To Do list it’s tempting to plow through it in one go, but that’s counterproductive.
 Focusing on a task for too long causes a loss in performance as our energy flags and we become less aware of what we’re doing.
 The solution is working in bursts of 20-30 minutes then taking a short break.
 Breaks help us refocus and often lead to breakthroughs as renewed energy brings a different perspective.
 That’s why the Pomodoro Technique, which alternates 25-minute bursts with 2-3 minute breaks, is so popular among productive people.

-Note: if you have infants who don’t yet sleep through the night then don’t worry about how to get more done every day.
+Now, if you have infants who don’t yet sleep through the night then don’t worry about how to get more done every day.
 It’s okay to be less productive at this time in your life — you’re already accomplishing an amazing feat by raising a new little human!
 This stage will pass and, before you know it, they’ll be back to disrupting your sleep by coming home late from prom.